blueprintparadise/audio_transcriber/README.md

 # Audio transcriber

 1 - I am not sure what you value more, speed or quality.
 Since this is a startup my bet is on speed.
-So I delivered this a quickly as I could.
+So I delivered this as quickly as I could.

 2 - I have given a gradio UI as I personally hate cli based demo's.